-McCoy specializes in democratic transitions and backsliding, crisis prevention and conflict resolution, and electoral processes, including electronic voting and international election monitoring.
-Her current research is on polarized polities around the world and on the politics of transitional justice in the Colombian peace talks.
-She has done extensive election monitoring in Latin America and the United States, mediation in political conflicts in Latin America, and also organized grassroots political involvement and citizen advocacy in Georgia and U.S. politics.
-McCoy served as founding director of the Global Studies Institute at GSU (2015-16) and director of the Americas Program at The Carter Center for 1998-2015.
-She has provided expert testimony to U.S. Congress and consulted with government and international organizations on U.S. policy toward Latin America.
+McCoy specializes in democratic erosion and political polarization, crisis prevention and conflict resolution, and electoral processes, including electronic voting and international election monitoring.
+McCoy's current research is on pernicious polarization’s harm to democracy in the U.S. and around the world.
+McCoy's recent project was on the politics of transitional justice in the Colombian peace talks.
+McCoy has done extensive election monitoring in Latin America and the United States, mediation in political conflicts in Latin America, and also organized grassroots political involvement and citizen advocacy in Georgia and U.S. politics.
+McCoy served as director of the Americas Program at The Carter Center for 1998-2015.
+McCoy has provided expert testimony to U.S. Congress and consulted with government and international organizations on U.S. policy toward Latin America.

 In the News

 Addresses the question of how the prospect of Revolutionary Armed Forces of Colombia’s (FARC’s) political participation influence citizens’ support for the peace process?
 Addresses this question by triangulating evidence from three separate studies: (1) regression analysis using face-to-face nationally representative survey data, as well as (2) a vignette experiment and (3) a conjoint analysis, both conducted online with national samples of Colombians.

 Discusses how around the world democracy is being undermined by elected leaders using polarizing political strategies that divide societies into mutually distrustful camps.
 Elaborates how polarization creates incentives for political leaders and voters alike to sacrifice democratic principles rather than risk their side losing power, and it changes the capacity of institutions designed to manage political conflict and sustain democracy.